SirReginald1/Arduino_stage_LEDs/README.md

 # Project description
 This project seeks to program controlers for LED arrays allong with perifiral utilities such as a computer and smartphone interfaces to modifie the animations in real time.

+# Features:
+Most feature are buggy and not completely polished as focus was on implementing all wanted features as fast as possible to then be able to polish them sporadically.

+- Animation and animation parameter selection in real time both from the console and from a python GUI interface.
+- Real time plotting of sound using an I2S microphone.
+As well as ability to save the recorded sound.
+- Automated pipeline for beat detection.
+Place mp3 or wav file in Python_interface/Beat_detection/Sound_files, and launch the convert_sound_files.bat to convert sound files to .bin files.
+The bin files contain the arrays of all the timestamps of the music beats in milliseconds.
+This bin file can be read by the controller so as to execute animations in sync with music.
+- Realtime beat detection using an I2S compatible microphone so as to be able to launch animations in time with the music in real time.

 **Currently supported boards:**
 - arduino UNO
 - esp32